Nex-ISO/lite-iso/README.md

 # Custom Windows 10 ISO's

 #### Disclaimer
-This repository
+This repository includes Lite ISO's that I have made that you might want to check out.__
-**It is NOT my reponsibiliy if something goes wrong that is caused by user error during the installation.**
+**It is NOT my reponsibiliy if something goes wrong that is caused by user error during the installation.**__
 Please remember that all features might not work properly, please read the log files included with your ISO to see which features have been removed.

 #### Tools